 Limited vs. Full Cash Value

 You will notice that there are two sets of numbers on your notice.
 The first set of numbers on your notice is the Limited Property Value and Primary Assessed Value calculations.
 These amounts determine the primary and secondary property taxes.
-Primary taxes include state, county, city taxes, school districts taxes and community college districts operation and maintenance taxes.Secondary taxes are to cover bonded indebtedness and voter approved districts.The Limited Value is based on a calculation described in the statutes and was developed to limit the amount of tax increase due to inflationary factors, and cannot be appealed.
+Primary taxes include state, county, city taxes, school districts taxes and community college districts operation and maintenance taxes.Secondary taxes are to cover bonded indebtedness and voter approved districts.The Limited Value is based on a calculation described in the statutes and was developed to limit the amount of tax increase due to inflationary factors.
 The Limited Value never exceeds the Full Cash Value.

 The second set of numbers on your notice, Full Cash Value, is the value of your property as determined by the county assessor.
 The number is derived from construction cost data, and comparable sales information.
 If you feel the Full Cash Value exceeds market value, you have the right to petition the assessor for a review of your assessment.